1. What is skimming explain?

 Display fields tab is used to depict the fields that are displayed along with category and to enable/disable

-Content tab is used to depict the criteria, fields to be retrieved, key of each row (if selected) and Report
+The content tab is used to depict the criteria, fields to be retrieved, the key of each row (if selected) and Report

 source (Page name where the values should be saved and the activity to be called)

-In organize tab we specify to enable/disable paging, page size, mode, alignment etc.
+In organizing tab we specify to enable/disable paging, page size, mode, alignment, etc.

 We can also configure additional buttons and their fragments here.